Gael250/Smart-Park-E-P-M-S/README.md

 7. **Backend**
    - Node.js and Express.js runtime environment.
-   - Communicates with MySQL/MongoDB for CRUD operations.
+   - Communicates with MongoDB for CRUD operations.
    - Axios integration for frontend-backend communication.

 ---